 Late pick-up is not a normal program option and will only be considered an exceptional occurrence.
-Late fees of \$3.00 per minute will be assessed beginning at 6:30.
+Late fees of \$3.00 per minute will be assessed beginning at 6:30PM if enrolled in B&A Care or 3:30PM if not enrolled in B&A Care.
 Payment will be due the next morning.